ArsalanDotMe/arsalandotme.github.io/_posts/2024-12-31-reducing-cloud-spend-at-edgio.md

 ---
 layout: post
-title: How I reduced Log Shipping Cost by 90%
+title: "Drastically Reducing Cloud Spend at Edgio"
 mermaid: true
+description: "How I managed to achieve more than 90% savings in the cloud spend when I started digging deeper into the architecture of a feature I was working on.
+These changes allowed Edgio to save hundreds of thousands of dollars for log shipping across all our customers."
 ---

 # Brief intro

-In 2022, I joined Edgio as a lead Cloud Engineer.
-Although I had extensive experience with cloud providers like AWS and Azure, Edgio presented new challenges that pushed the limits of my knowledge.
-Shortly after I joined, the company faced financial difficulties, and my focus shifted to identifying cost optimization opportunities within our cloud infrastructure.
-I'm writing this blog post because the end result was far better than anyone could expect and I was able to achieve **more than 90% savings related to log streaming and shipping!** These changes allowed Edgio to save hundreds of thousands of dollars for log shipping across all our customers.
+This is my first blog post in what I hope to be a series of blog posts about the some of the more interesting work I've done and things I've learnt.
+In this post, I'll be talking about how I managed to to achieve **more than 90% savings in the cloud spend** when I started digging deeper into the architecture of a feature I was working on.
+These changes allowed Edgio to save hundreds of thousands of dollars for log shipping across all our customers.
+I hope it serves as an inspiration for others to look deeper into their cloud architecture and find similar opportunities.

-This first blog post focuses on the work I did around logs but there are optimizations that I led that brought overall platform cost to below 50% of its previous cost.

 # What are Cloud Functions?